How often should I get my racking inspected?

 What happens if my staff have been adjusting my racking?

 The adjustment of racking including beam levels can in some instances impact upon the load carrying capacity of a racking system.
-If you are not sure contact IRIA for advice.
+If you are still not sure contact IRIA as soon as possible for advice.